Synthetixio/SIPs/SIPS/sip-15.md

 <!--The technical specification should describe the syntax and semantics of any new feature.-->
 **Liquidation Target Ratio**

-Liquidations are capped at the Liquidation Target ratio which is the current Issuance ratio.
-This is the ratio SNX collateral can issue debt to provide the system with sufficient capital to buffer price shocks and active stakers are required to keep to claim fees and rewards.
+Liquidations are capped at the Liquidation Target ratio which is the current Issuance Ratio.
+This is the ratio SNX collateral can issue debt to provide the system with sufficient capital to buffer price shocks and active stakers are required to maintain to claim fees and rewards.

-Modeling shows that at a liquidation ratio of 200%, if liquidators were to repay and fix the staker's collateral ratio to 800%, then about 44% of the staker's SNX collateral will be liquidated to pay down the issued debt.
+Modeling shows that at a liquidation ratio of 200%, if liquidators were to repay and fix the staker's collateral ratio to 800%, then about 44% of the staker's SNX collateral will be liquidated to repair the undercollateralised position.

 The amount of sUSD required to fix a staker's collateral to the target issuance ratio is calculated based on the formula: